Favourites

 (2016–23, Morgan et.al.)

-(2010–15).
+Came to the party late on this because I assumed it was just an upmarket version of Downton Abbey (2010–15).
 Not so.
 Alongside the pomp and Saxe–Coburg–Gotha pageantry, it chronicles their dysfunction, cruelty, sabotaged relationships and — amazingly for a prestige TV production — has the courage to parallel the decline of Great Britain with the irrelevance of EIIR.
-Small wonder a CIIIR aide dismissed it as trolling on a Hollywood budget
+No surprise a CIIIR aide dismissed it as trolling on a Hollywood budget.
+Interesting real–life companion pieces are The Duke: A Portrait of Prince Philip (2008) with a deceptively down–to–earth HRH driving around Windsor estate, and the rarely seen BBC documentary (dramatised in Season 3) The Royal Family (1969), which drew so much heat it was buried in 1977

 The Elephant Man